angrybacon/doomsday-wiki/markdown/articles/2018/01/03/doomsday-by-committee.md

 even if the our pile got shuffled.

-We thought for a bit about what pile would beat the most kinds of hate but just went with the 'basic' Maniac pile since Therapy seemed most likely happen and to avoid running down the clock too much.
-This pile ended up working fine, but no sooner had we committed to it than Doishy came up with a better pile: [Volc, AoI, LM, LED, GP].
+We thought for a bit about what pile would beat the most kinds of hate but just went with the *basic* Maniac pile since Therapy seemed most likely happen and to avoid running down the clock too much.
+This pile ended up working fine, but no sooner had we committed to it than Doishy came up with a better pile: \[Volc, AoI, LM, LED, GP\].
 With this, we can hold the Brainstorm and if they Therapy or play artifact destruction on their turn simply cast Brainstorm off Petal to draw the Volcanic Island, dodging both kinds of hate.
 Volc will be the red source for AoI next turn.
 Otherwise, we'll hang onto the brainstorm until our next turn.